On this blog, we often cover startups, small or solo businesses use business modeling and how to get clear about the kind of business models.

 Finding a business model that unlocks value means winning the lottery ticket as for a long time the company will keep producing a stream of revenues that guarantees profitability and cash flows that can be invested in another part of the business.

-A business model is also about you
+A business model is also about you as the founder

 Unless you run a large corporation or a startup that take outside investments finding a business model isn’t just about growing.